-Graphic design – In 2020, Prides around the world went virtual due to Covid-19.
-This year we will be able to physically standing-up against discrimination, despite face masks and social distancing measures.
-“At Archipanic, we believe in Diversity as an opportunity to build together a better world together, because everyone is more unique than diverse because at the end we are all humans, no matter who we love.”
-To celebrate Pride Month, we explore the meaning, graphic design and history of 9 of the most iconic Pride flags, all celebrating open-mindedness and diversity through inclusivity.
+Graphic design – Archipanic believes in diversity as an opportunity to build together a better world without excluding anyone, no matter who we love.
+“Each one of us is more unique than diverse.
+And we belong to the same Homo Sapiens Sapiens same specie,” Says Enrico Zilli, Archipanic Editor in Chief.
+To celebrate Pride Month, we explored the meaning, graphic design and history of 9 of the most iconic Pride flags, all celebrating open-mindedness and diversity through inclusivity.

 - RELATED STORIES: Discover more LGBT+ architecture and design on Archipanic…